 Applications are considered complete when the online application and all required documents have been submitted.
 All materials must be postmarked by the appropriate deadline for consideration.
 Please note that it may take up to five business days after submission for you to be able to view the status of your application and any submitted documents online.
 It is the applicant’s responsibility to confirm receipt of all application materials.

-When you apply to Maryland, your preferred major is not considered in whether or not you are admissible to Maryland.
+When you apply to UMD, your preferred major is not considered in whether or not you are admissible to the university.
 You cannot indicate double-major preferences or minors at the time of application; after you are admitted, you can work with the academic advisor in your college to declare these preferences.

 Certain majors are very popular and require a limit on the number of students they can accommodate.
 These majors are known as Limited Enrollment Programs (LEP).
 Admitted students who selected a Limited Enrollment Program as their major are then reviewed by the specific program to determine admission to that major.
 While the majority of students are admitted to their preferred major, some LEP applicants may not be.
 Students who are admitted to Maryland but not their preferred LEP major are placed in Letters & Sciences, where they will work with an advisor to meet the gateway requirements to earn admission to that major.
 Admitted students who did not select an LEP major are admitted directly to the major indicated on their application.
 All major decisions are included in the applicant’s admission decision letter.

-The Maryland Transfer Advantage Program (MTAP) provides a pathway for students at participating community colleges to earn a bachelor’s degree at the University of Maryland.
-Students participate in MTAP while taking courses at one of the participating community colleges before officially transferring to the University of Maryland.
+The Maryland Transfer Advantage Program (MTAP) provides a pathway for students at participating community colleges to earn a bachelor’s degree at UMD.
+Students participate in MTAP while taking courses at one of the participating community colleges before officially transferring to UMD.

-The Pre-Transfer Advising program provides support to prospective transfer students from two-year and four-year schools before they apply to the University of Maryland to complete an undergraduate degree.
+The Pre-Transfer Advising program provides support to prospective transfer students from two-year and four-year schools before they apply to UMD to complete an undergraduate degree.
 Prior to submitting an application, you are encouraged to use Pre-Transfer Advising services to assess your readiness to transfer and estimate your time to degree completion.
 You can also review 4-Year Plans for information about the major and graduation requirements for specific programs.

 The advisors from your Maryland community college can work closely with pre-transfer advisors for issues related to transfer credits and major options.
-Pre-Transfer advisors help you determine how previous coursework will apply to your Maryland degree, identify remaining general education and major requirements, and locate specific resources for additional assistance.
-You must complete a Pre-Advising worksheet to receive transfer course feedback.
+Pre-Transfer advisors help you determine how previous coursework will apply to your UMD degree, identify remaining general education and major requirements, and locate specific resources for additional assistance.

 Transfer Credit Services facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations, or certain other standard exams.
 It also provides information and assistance to transfer advisors and prospective students.
 Students and advisors work together to decide how courses fit into a student’s individual program, while the center provides course equivalencies, credit reports and articulation tables.